f/k/a means “formerly known as”

-ABOUT f/k/a: Since May 2003, f/k/a has combined “breathless punditry” — lively commentary focused on legal ethics and client’s rights, plus political and cultural topics — with a dose of “one-breath poetry” in the form of genuine haiku and senryu.
-It was both the first weblog focused on lawyer ethics and the first blog to regularly present haiku by a group of top-notch English-language poets.
+ABOUT f/k/a: Since May 2003, f/k/a has combined “breathless punditry” — lively commentary focused on legal ethics and client’s rights, plus political and cultural topics — with a healthy dose of short (at times called “one-breath”) poetry in the form of genuine haiku and senryu by almost two dozen distinguished English-language haiku poets It was both the first weblog focused on lawyer ethics and the first blog to regularly present haiku by a group of top-notch English-language poets.
 Scroll down this page to find the history of this weblog, honors it has received, its copyright policy, and information about its proprietor-Editor.

 FYI: Elsewhere, we have reproduced the Original ethicalEsq About page describing the mission of ethicalEsq and introducing the Editor.